-Amendment: The LTIP may be amended by the Board at any time in its sole discretion subject to compliance with applicable laws and the rules of the Toronto Stock Exchange ("TSX") or other applicable regulatory bodies and without the consent of participants, provided that, in the case of an amendment or revision, it would not materially adversely affect the rights of any participant.
+Amendment: The LTIP may be amended by the Board at any time in its sole discretion subject to compliance with applicable laws and the rules of the Toronto Stock Exchange (the "TSX") or other applicable regulatory bodies and without the consent of participants, provided that, in the case of an amendment or revision, it would not materially adversely affect the rights of any participant.
 Notwithstanding the foregoing sentence, subject to the rules of the TSX or other applicable regulatory bodies, the Board may, from time to time, in its absolute discretion and without shareholder approval, make the following amendments to the LTIP or any outstanding option:

-- any amendment to the vesting and assignability provisions; - any amendment regarding the effect of cessation of a participant's employment or engagement; - any amendment which accelerates the date on which any option may be exercised under the LTIP; - any amendment to the definition of an eligible person under the LTIP; - any amendment to add provisions permitting a form of financial assistance and any amendment to the cash settled awards or clawback provisions which are adopted; - any amendment necessary to comply with applicable law or the requirements of the TSX or any other regulatory body having authority over the Company, the LTIP or the shareholders; - any amendment of a "housekeeping" nature, including, without limitation, to clarify the meaning of any existing provision of the LTIP, correct or supplement any provision of the LTIP that is inconsistent with any other provision of the LTIP, correct any grammatical or typographical errors or amend the definitions in the LTIP; - any amendment regarding the administration of the LTIP; and - any other amendment that does not require the approval of the shareholders pursuant to the amendment provisions of the LTIP.
+- any amendment to the vesting and assignability provisions; - any amendment regarding the effect of cessation of a participant's employment or engagement; - any amendment which accelerates the date on which any option may be exercised under the LTIP; - any amendment to the definition of an eligible person under the LTIP; - any amendment to add provisions permitting a form of financial assistance and any amendment to the cash settled awards or clawback provisions which are adopted; - any amendment necessary to comply with applicable law or the requirements of the TSX or any other regulatory body having authority over the Company, the LTIP or the shareholders; - any amendment of a "housekeeping" nature, including, without limitation, to clarify the meaning of any existing provision of the LTIP, correct or supplement any provision of the LTIP that is inconsistent with any other provision of the LTIP, correct any grammatical or typographical errors or amend the definitions in the LTIP; - any amendment regarding the administration of the LTIP; and, - any other amendment that does not require the approval of the shareholders pursuant to the amendment provisions of the LTIP.

-Shareholder approval of amendments will be required to: i) increase the maximum number of shares that may be issuable; ii) reduce the exercise price of options except where such reductions are specifically required by the Option Plan; iii) extend the expiry date of options, unless such extension is required as a result of a black-out period; iv) increase the maximum number of shares that may be issuable to insiders; or v) amend the amendment provisions of the Option Plan.
+Shareholder approval of amendments will be required to: i) increase the maximum number of shares that may be issuable; ii) reduce the exercise price of options except where such reductions are specifically required by the LTIP; iii) extend the expiry date of options, unless such extension is required as a result of a black-out period; iv) increase the maximum number of shares that may be issuable to insiders; or v) amend the amendment provisions of the LTIP.

-Number of Securities Issuable and Issued: The maximum number of Common Shares issuable under the LTIPis currently 5% of the issued and outstanding Common Shares of the Company and, as such, the rules of the TSX provide that the LTIPmust be approved by shareholders every three years.
-A total of 1,890,047 Common Shares have been reserved for issuance as at December 31, 2021.
-All of the Common Shares relating to exercised, cancelled or terminated options granted under the LTIPwill automatically become available for the purposes of options that may be subsequently granted under the plan.
-As a result, the LTIPis considered an "evergreen" plan since the Common Shares relating to options which have been exercised shall be available for subsequent grants under the plan and the number of options available to grant increases or decreases as the number of issued and outstanding Common Shares of the Company increases or decreases.
+Number of Securities Issuable and Issued: The maximum number of Common Shares issuable under the LTIP is currently 5% of the issued and outstanding Common Shares of the Company and, as such, the rules of the TSX provide that the LTIP must be approved by shareholders every three years.
+A total of 1,926,773 Common Shares have been reserved for issuance as at December 31, 2022.
+All of the Common Shares relating to exercised, cancelled or terminated options granted under the LTIP will automatically become available for the purposes of options that may be subsequently granted under the plan.
+The LTIP is considered an "evergreen" plan since the Common Shares relating to options which have been exercised shall be available for subsequent grants under the plan and the number of options available to grant increases or decreases as the number of issued and outstanding Common Shares increases or decreases.

-Securities Under Grant and Remaining Securities: During 2021, 112,668 stock options were issued under the Option Plan.
-The total number of options outstanding is 356,210, leaving 1,533,837 available to be issued as of December 31, 2021.
-The options outstanding are equal to 0.94% of the issued and outstanding Common Shares of the Company and the Common Shares remaining available for grant are equal to 4.06% of the issued and outstanding Common Shares of the Company.
+Securities Under Grant and Remaining Securities: During 2022, 146,250 stock options were issued under the LTIP.
+The total number of options outstanding is 372,460, leaving 1,554,313 available to be issued as of December 31, 2022.
+The options outstanding are equal to 1.0% of the issued and outstanding Common Shares and the Common Shares remaining available for grant are equal to 4.1% of the issued and outstanding Common Shares.